The Importance of Equipment Maintenance

 Why use genuine OEM Cat parts when you can get the same part from another company for less money?
 This is a legitimate question and one we hear often.
 It’s not a secret that you can find the same part for a cheaper price.

-Let’s take something small and simple for example a bolt.
+Let’s take something small and simple — a bolt, for example.
 If you’re looking for something small like a bolt, is it really that important to have the OEM bolt replacement?
 Let’s say you’ve found a cheaper option.
 Ask yourself a few questions:

 - Do you know it’s made from the exact same material composition as the original?